peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Truncation_and_Censoring></a>
 ### Truncation and Censoring

-To sample from a _truncated_ statistical distribution, generate a random number from that distribution and, if that number is less than a minimum threshold and/or higher than a maximum threshold, repeat this process.
+To sample from a _truncated_ probability distribution, generate a random number from that distribution and, if that number is less than a minimum threshold and/or higher than a maximum threshold, repeat this process.

-To sample from a _censored_ statistical distribution, generate a random number from that distribution and&mdash;
+To sample from a _censored_ probability distribution, generate a random number from that distribution and&mdash;
 - if that number is less than a minimum threshold, use the minimum threshold instead, and/or
 - if that number is greater than a maximum threshold, use the maximum threshold instead.